 If you check Show Page Banner while on any other page of that type, the banner will display again on all pages of that type.

 Note: The page title and page description remain universal for that page type.
-For example, if you check Show Page Title, the page title will display on the homepage and all other Regular Pages.
+For example, if you check Show Page Title, the page title will display on the homepage and all other Layout Pages.
 The text has different style settings when not displaying over a banner.

 Style all banners